top of page

 Ditto

 Founded in 2005, Ditto Music is another popular digital distributor for independent musicians.
-Their pricing is almost the same as Distrokid, as Ditto also charges a $19 annual fee, and you can release an unlimited number of songs.
+Their pricing starts at $14/year for the Starter plan (1 artist, unlimited releases), with a Pro plan at $39/year covering 2 artists and Label plans from $59/year scaling with roster size.
 Ditto Music allows artists to upload unlimited albums for a single annual fee, making the ability to upload unlimited albums a key benefit for those seeking affordability and convenience.

 Ditto Music is also well known for having a few extra services that most distributors do not offer.
 These services include Vevo channel management, assistance in music chart registration and music sync pitching opportunities.
 Ditto provides direct access to major platforms and tools, streamlining the process of getting your music onto stores like Spotify and Apple Music.